TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Every mid splits the array into two halves, and one half is guaranteed to be sorted.
 - By checking:
   * whether target lies inside that sorted half
   * or in the unsorted half
-- we discard half of the array each time â†’ classic binary search.
+- we discard half of the array each time → classic binary search.
 - This avoids finding pivot separately.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(log n)
   * We halve the search space every iteration.
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
   * O(1)

 ---